Yolanda Vargas Dulché: Career as a writer

-During her career she was a singer, journalist, mother and businesswoman, but she is best known for her comic book work, especially Memín Penguín, and the writing and producing of telenovelas from the 1940s to the 1990s.
+During her career she was a singer, journalist, mother and businesswoman, but she is best known for her comic book work, especially Memín Pinguín, and the writing and producing of telenovelas from the 1940s to the 1990s.
 She began her writing career as a way to supplement income from singing, beginning with the ESTO newspaper and Editorial Argumentos.
 She then began writing essays and stories for the El Pepín magazine, where she first created a black character in the 1940s which would develop into Memín Pinguín.
 The name was derived from her then boyfriends nickname of Pingo.
 She also wrote for Novedades de México.
 She then was hired by the Chamaco publication for three times what she was making before.
 However, because of personal conflict with her boss, she saved her money and when she could, left the publication to create her own company but this failed.